The exploitation of the rubber tree from the last quarter of the 19th century in the Amazon presents a double reading:

-Manaus, on the banks of the Negro River, in the Brazilian Amazon, was the main export port for rubber obtained in Brazil, Peru, Ecuador and Bolivia, and for harvesting Brazil nuts ( Bertholletia excelsa).
+Manaus, on the banks of the Negro River in the Brazilian Amazon, was the main port for the export of rubber obtained in Brazil, Peru, Ecuador, and Bolivia, and for harvested Brazil nuts ( Bertholletia excelsa).

-For the rubber, indigenous labor was used, not exactly for the payment of a salary, perhaps not very interesting for the economy of the native communities, with little contact with urban settlements and the market, but for the exchange or exchange for utensils, weapons, tools and clothing, which the merchant delivered at an increasingly higher price, and which were delivered in advance, and then the value owed was deducted with the delivery of the product collected, poorly weighed and with an increasingly lower reception price.
+Indigenous labor was used for the rubber production, and payment was not exactly in the form of a salary (which was perhaps of little interest to the economy of the native communities, with little contact to urban settlements and the market), but rather in the form of exchange for utensils, weapons, tools and clothing, which merchants delivered at an increasingly higher price.
+These exchange items were delivered in advance and then the debt owed was deducted with the delivery of the rubber product, which was poorly weighed and subject to an ever lower market price.

-Thus, an unpayable debt was generated that promoted debt slavery, from which the indigenous were never freed and was the basis of a system of subjection of the person to a relationship of cruel exploitation.
+Thus, an unpayable debt was generated, promoting debt slavery, from which the indigenous peoples were never freed, and was the basis for a system of personal subjection to a relationship of cruel exploitation.

 That was the economic system applied by the great rubber exporting houses, such as that of Julio César Arana (1864-1952), the most cruel and powerful of the rubber barons, who had his family residence in a luxurious mansion in London.
 Another important exporting house was that of Carlos Fermín Fitzcarrald (1862-1897).

-In part, the Madeira-Mamoré railway was used, with 364 km in length, begun in 1907 and completed in 1912, under the direction of the American businessman Percival Farquhar.
+The Madeira-Mamoré railway was also used.
+With rail length of 364 km, it was begun in 1907 and completed in 1912 under the direction of the American businessman Percival Farquhar.

-The fall in the price of Amazonian rubber, the competition of the Panama Canal (active since August 1914) and the heavy rains in the region condemned the abandonment of the railway, which was reduced to its minimum expression as of 1930.
+The fall in the price of Amazonian rubber, the competition of the Panama Canal (active since August 1914) and the heavy rains in the region eventually condemned the railway, reducing it to its minimum scale by 1930.
 Today only 7 km remain in operation for tourist purposes.

-If they did not, they suffered punishments and even mutilations of parts of their bodies, to instill fear in the others and the obligatory nature of the commitment.
-To dominate them, the indigenous groups were hunted down and forced to move to the rubber tree-producing regions, forcibly removed from their lands and taken to live with ethnic groups from other cultures.
+The indigenous people who collected the latex were obliged to deliver a certain weight to the merchants.
+If they did not, they suffered punishments and even mutilations of parts of their bodies, all to instill fear in the others and to reinforce the obligatory nature of the commitment.
+To dominate the indigenous groups, the rubber barons hunted them down and forcibly removed them from their lands to the rubber tree-producing regions to live with ethnic groups from other cultures.

-The extraction of Amazonian rubber reached its minimum expression in 1912, replaced by Asian rubber.
+The extraction of Amazonian rubber reached its minimum levels in 1912 as it was replaced by Asian rubber.
 But the evolution of the events of World War II created a second chance for the economy of the Amazon.

-The Japanese forces, aligned with Germany against the Allies, invaded Malaysia, in the South Pacific, and other rubber areas came under the control of Japan, cutting off the supply of Asian rubber to England, producing a great shortage in the Allied countries.
+The Japanese forces, aligned with Germany against the Allies, invaded Malaysia, the South Pacific, and other rubber areas.
+Under Japanese control, the supply of Asian rubber to England was cut, producing a great shortage in the Allied countries.

-Brazil promised to increase its production from 18,000 t to 45,000 t, in a campaign of intervention in the Amazon known as the “rubber battle”.
+Brazil promised to increase its production from 18,000 tons to 45,000 tons in a campaign of intervention in the Amazon known as the “rubber battle.”

-To meet that goal required the recruitment of 100,000 workers.
-And its operations center was established in the city of Fortaleza, in the northeast of Brazil.
+Meeting that goal required the recruitment of 100,000 workers and its operations center was established in the city of Fortaleza, in the northeast of Brazil.

 The company was organized by the Special Service for the Mobilization of Workers to the Amazon (SEMTA).
-The expenses caused by the transfer, equipment and food of this enormous contingent of workers was financed by the Rubber Development Company (RDC), at a cost of 100 dollars for each worker who arrived to sign up to work in the Amazon.
+The expenses caused by the transfer, equipment, and food of this enormous contingent of workers were financed by the Rubber Development Company (RDC), at a cost of 100 dollars for each worker who arrived to sign up to work in the Amazon.

-The economy of Manaus, Belén and other Amazonian cities was strengthened.
-In the end, once the objectives were met, many workers never returned: some 30,000 died from malaria or hepatitis, or did not survive the dangers of the jungle, and others, the majority, were abandoned to their fate in the Amazon, once the great war ended, in 1945.
+The economies of Manaus, Belén and other Amazonian cities were strengthened.
+However, in the end, once the great war ended in 1945 and the objectives were met, many workers never returned home: some 30,000 died from malaria or hepatitis, or did not survive the dangers of the jungle; and the others, the majority, were abandoned to their fate in the Amazon.

 The illustrated epic of rubber

-One of them, Richard Evans Schultes, considered the greatest Amazonian botanist of the 20th century.
-In the background of these films, and of these literary works, is the bloody exploitation of the rubber tree in the jungle and the great suffering inflicted on the Amazonian indigenous people.
+One of them, Richard Evans Schultes, is considered the greatest Amazonian botanist of the 20th century.
+In the background of these films and literary works is the bloody exploitation of the rubber tree in the jungle and the great suffering inflicted on the Amazonian indigenous people.